Brian Thompson

 About Me

-I am currently a Senior Applied Scientist in Amazon's Artificial General Intelligence (AGI) org, where I work on large language model (LLM) training.
-I have previously worked at Apple, Johns Hopkins University (where I also completed my PhD), MIT Lincoln Laboratory, and Rincon Research Corporation, on topics including machine translation (MT), automatic dubbing, text-to-speech (TTS), data curation and filtering, MT evaluation, multilingual modeling, paraphrasing, cross-language information retrieval, domain adaptation, and digital signal processing.
+I was previously a Senior Applied Scientist in Amazon's Artificial General Intelligence (AGI) org, where I helped launch the Nova AI models.
+Before that, I worked at Apple, Johns Hopkins University (where I also completed my PhD), MIT Lincoln Laboratory, and Rincon Research Corporation, on topics including large language model (LLM) training, machine translation (MT), automatic dubbing, text-to-speech (TTS), data curation and filtering, automatic and human evaluation, multilingual modeling, paraphrasing, cross-language information retrieval, domain adaptation, and digital signal processing.

-My recent work exploring the impact of machine translation on the web has been covered by Politico, The Atlantic, Slator, Vice, TechInsider, Futurism, and others.
+My work exploring the impact of machine translation on the web has been covered by Politico, The Atlantic, Slator, Vice, TechInsider, Futurism, and Forbes.

 Open Source Projects

 I also developed Prism, an automatic MT metric which uses a sequence-to-sequence paraphraser to score MT system outputs conditioned on their respective human references.
-Prism uses a multilingual neural MT model as a zero-shot paraphraser, which eliminates the need for synthetic paraphrase data and results in a single model which works in many languages (we release a model in 39 languages).
-At the time of publication, Prism outperformed or statistically tied with all metrics submitted to the WMT 2019 metrics shared task at segment-level human correlation.
-I developed bitext filtering code to preprocess the data used to train Prism, but the code is general enough to use for any MT training and is released here.
+Prism uses a multilingual neural MT model as a zero-shot paraphraser, which eliminates the need for synthetic paraphrase data and results in a single model which works in many languages.
+To the best of my knowledge, the Prism model was the first large open-source multilingual translation model.
+The filtering code to preprocess the data used to train Prism is general enough to use for any MT training and is released here.

 Education